 A group of industrious students have spent several weeks suffering through the labor pains of slowdowns and setbacks, but at 1 p.m. on May 5 the TCC government delivered her into the world weighing several smiles and a couple of ounces of sweat.
 Mike Fuller's tap of the gavel on the table was the necessary slap, and Joan Schneider's sigh of relief was the little sister's first gasp of air.
 Today she is a swaddling baby lying in a crib that was waiting for her thanks to Warren Churchward, vice president of the Literary Club and associate editor of the magazine, and J. Paul Steadman, activities coordinator.
 Joan Schneider, president of the club and the other associate editor, started the magazine by gathering together a small group of students with a common idea - to print a literary magazine at TCC.
 Mr. Steadman advised the students that in order to print such a magazine they would have to form a club with officers and an adviser.
 The eager students were quick to draw up a constitution, talk Mrs. Doris Bennett into being an adviser and become recognized on campus as an official organization.
-This was all accomplished by April

-The club moved forward with leaps and bounds.
-Copy was submitted and arrangements for printing were discussed with local
+This was all accomplished by April The club moved forward with leaps and bounds.
+Copy was submitted and arrangements for printing were discussed with local firms.
 The "localist" firm is the Tacoma Community College.
 Dr. Thornton Ford has given the literary group permission to print its magazine on the school's A-B Dick offset press.
 The Stone and Chisel will have the honor of being the first campus publication produced entirely by students.
 But before the press can print anything type must be set.
 To do this job, the Literary Club has hired two girls from Wilson High School who will set the type on a varitype.
 After they have done this, club members and anyone else who is interested in learning the art of making up pages for magazines will paste the printed stories down on cardboard sheets.
-These sheets will be photographed by professional printers and metal plates will be shed and she will be clothed in a pretty yellow spring formal.
-Then The Stone and Chisel will be distributed to all students free of charge.
-Anyone interested in assisting in this development may contact members of the club.
+These sheets will be photographed by professional printers and metal plates will be made.
 The metal plates will then be returned to TCC where 1200 copies will be printed on 13 reams of paper.
 Art will be included and a cover will be printed.
 Once this is all accomplished the little sister will be dressed for her presentation to the world.

-Her swaddling clothes will
+Her swaddling clothes will be shed and she will be clothed in a pretty yellow spring formal.
+Then The Stone and Chisel will be distributed to all students free of charge.
+Anyone interested in assisting in this development may contact members of the club.
 In a few weeks several people will be needed to fold and staple the magazine.
 All copy (anyone can submit) should be in Joan Schneider's hands by May 13.
 The little sister's debut is set for the end of May.

-MRS. MARY ANN WEST

-Instructor Insists

-By SHIRLEY COLEMAN

-Getting Acquainted . . .

-Attitude Matters,

-"It is hard for an instructor to decide where his individual concern and hopes for a student must give way to the professor's academic standards of excellence," says Mrs. Mary Ann West.

-MRS. WEST, Tacoma Community College English and drama instructor, notes that the size of the school makes a difference in the attitude of the student and the reaction of the teacher.

-Lucky Move Takes 'Mom' to TCC

-By VERNA WATT

-Mrs. Herma Spaulding is mother of four, Bible school teacher and a sophomore student at Tacoma Community College.

-SHE BEGAN HER education at Hunter College, an all-girl school in the heart of Manhattan, N.Y.
-There she studied English, literature, economics, math, history and first

-Going to school at night, while working for an insurance company during the day, made it hard for her to take more than 18 hours over a period of two semesters and one summer.

-A MOVE WITH HER family to Port Townsend proved to be a lucky one for Mrs. Spaulding.
-Here she met her husband, Pastor K. E. Spaulding, was married, and moved to Northfield, Minn., where she and her husband both attended St. Olaf's College.
-After classes she found time to work for WCAL radio station.

-St. Paul, Minn., was the site of their next home, which they shared with their new daughter, Sherry.
-After attending seminary in St. Paul, Pastor Spaulding and his wife and family moved to Seward, Alaska, for three years.

-THE NEXT MOVE was to Klamath Falls, Ore., where the family, with the additions of Tom, now 16, and Steve, 14, lived until moving to Pasco.

-While living in Pasco, her husband decided to take a German course.
-When he invited her to attend classes with him, she says, "I didn't need a second invitation."
-Because of the arrival of a new family member, Timothy, now 8, she was forced to drop her German lessons after two quarters.

-STILL EAGER to continue her chology, which she could not study education after her move to Tacoma, Mrs. Spaulding took a correspondence course in French from the University of Washington.

-"I've always liked languages.
-I had French in high school and I wanted to see how much of it I would be able to remember," she ments she had between raising a family and being a Bible school teacher.
-Last year, too, was spent in many hours of volunteer reading for the blind at Central School.

-BOOKS FILLED the spare mo-

-MRS. HERMA SPAULDING

-With only 12 hours left to go in her sophomore year, she feels that she would like to go on taking the courses that appear interesting to

-"I LIKE STUDYING; it isn't a chore.
-I enjoy it."
-With this in mind, she has taken subjects like speech, German, geology and psysimply by reading about them in the library or correspondence courses.